Who is Red Beard?

 Connection.
 We believe that connection to self, other, and the world around us is foundational to human thriving, and that safe, therapeutic connection can support connection in all areas of life.

 Self-Leadership.
-Borrowing from Richard Schwartz’ Internal Family Systems Model, we believe all humans are in possession of a Core Self - a source of innate wisdom and creativity within them.
+Borrowing from Richard Schwartz’ Internal Family Systems Model, we believe all humans are in possession of Self - a source of innate wisdom and creativity within them.
 Our goal is to model and support Self-Leadership, meaning that Self leads the way in our healing, growth, and actions.

 Non-pathologizing.
 We believe that we are treating human beings not pathologies.
 We believe all human beings have innate healing mechanisms in their minds, bodies, and nervous systems that can serve for growth and enhanced well-being.